-Borage has many uses, from the medicinal to the culinary: the leaves were used as a saline diuretic and the flowers are still used to decorate summer drinks, like Pimms and cordials.
-The leaves have a cucumber flavour and can be shopped into salads or soft cheeses.
+To ancient Greeks and Romans borage, Borago officinalis, was a potent medicinal herb guaranteeing courage in battle.
+Borage has many uses, from the medicinal to the culinary: the leaves were used as a saline diuretic and the flowers can be used to decorate cakes or summer drinks, try freezing the flowers in ice cubes and adding to jugs of Pimms or cordials.
+The leaves have a cucumber flavour and can be shopped into salads or soft cheeses too.

 Our potted Pygmy Borage herb plants are generally available to buy online between March and September.